 For non-MLO, a non-AP STA that sets the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to 1 may send an EDP Capabilities And Operation Parameters Request frame without a Basic Multi-Link element to request capabilities and operation parameters from an associated AP that sets the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to 1.

 An AP that sets the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to 1 and receives an EDP Capabilities And Operation Parameters Request frame without a Basic Multi-Link element shall respond with an EDP Capabilities And Operation Parameters Response frame without a Basic Multi-Link element.
 An AP that sets the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to 1 may transmit an unsolicited EDP Capabilities And Operation Parameters Response frame without a Basic Multi-Link element to an associated non-AP STA that sets the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to 1.
-The EDP Capabilities And Operation Parameters Response frame shall include all elements that will be included in a Probe Response frame except Multi-Link element and Multiple BSSID element and shall be in the order defined for a Probe Response frame.
+The EDP Capabilities And Operation Parameters Response frame shall include all elements that would(#673) be included in a Probe Response frame except the(#672) Multi-Link element and the(#672) Multiple BSSID element, and the elements(#674) shall be in the order defined for a Probe Response frame.

 MLO

-For MLO, all STAs affiliated with an MLD set the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to the same value.
+For MLO, all STAs affiliated with an MLD shall(#765) set the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to the same value.

 A non-AP STA affiliated with a non-AP MLD that sets the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to 1 may send an EDP Capabilities And Operation Parameters Request frame with a Basic Multi-Link element to request capabilities and operation parameters of APs affiliated with an associated AP MLD if APs affiliated with the associated AP MLD set the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to 1.